-This project uses a story book magic and a practical hands-on experience to turn Vermicomposting into fun learning with a social and moral message.
-It is designed to impart school children the know-how of recycling biodegradable waste into Vermicompost.
+The project aimed to sensitize students and build their capacity in handling biodegradable waste.
+The project used story book magic and a practical hands-on experience to turn Vermicomposting into fun learning with a social and moral message.
+It was designed to impart the know-how of recycling biodegradable waste into Vermicompost.

-Introduction of garbyhogs (composter worms): in the second visit, children were asked to water and aerate the waste for 15 days.
-At the end of the fortnight 2kgs of composter worms were introduced in the vermi-beds.
+- Garbyhogs (composter worms) were introduced in the vermin-beds in the second phase of the project.
 The bed was covered and watered by children regularly for six weeks until the compost was ready.

-Harvesting and refeeding: on the third and the last visit children were shown how to harvest the compost and then use it in the garden.
-They were also taught how to refeed garbyhome with waste from the kitchen so that the cycle of Vermicomposting starts again.
+- The vermicompost was harvested in the third phase of the project.
+The vermicompost was used in the school garden area.
+The students were also taught how to refeed garbyhome with waste from the kitchen so that the cycle of Vermicomposting starts again.

 As part of the project, a Garbyhog Home Builders Club was initiated in the member schools.
 Members of this club took the responsibility of managing the process.
 On successful completion, each member of the club was awarded with a certificate.